 Our Policies Regarding Real Gold

-If you are interested in either selling your gold or securing a loan using your gold, then you should visit us at Pinto Gold for exceptional service.
+If you are interested in either selling your gold or securing a loan using your gold, then you should visit Pinto Cash For Gold at our Midtown Toronto location for exceptional service.
 We accept just about everything made using gold, including but not limited to coins, jewelry, watches, and even dental fillings made using the precious metal.
 In fact, we even accept other items of value, such as silver, platinum, diamonds, and even Hermes handbags.